 The Ferguson Report into the 2016 Yarloop fire disaster was released by the State Government in late June 2016 Euan Ferguson is to be commended for an excellent report that, if implemented, will greatly improve the standard of fire management in WA.

 Western Australia stands at a crossroads.
 We have a bushfire management system that has demonstrably failed.
 The State Government has had a comprehensive review by an expert in the field who has recommended major changes.
-We call on the Government to accept the major recommendations and act promptly to implement them.
+It has accepted the main recommendations in the Ferguson report but now needs to follow through and implement the changes.

 Note: We use acronyms such as CALM (Department of Conservation and Land Management), DEC (Department of Environment and Conservation), and FESA (Fire and Emergency Services Agency).
 Some text refers to CALM instead of DEC as the matter being discussed occurred when the agency had that title.
 The same comments apply to FESA, which changed to the Department of Fire and Emergency Services (DFES) in 2012.
 DEC became the Department of Parks and Wildlife (DPaW or PAW).
 In 2017 PAW became the Department of Biodiversity Conservation and Attractions (DBCA).
 Basically, CALM, DEC, PAW and DBCA are the same agency.